ja-guzzle/docs/docs/How to guides/Ingest data/Working with Multiple files.md

 </table>

 Apat from the above properties, there are additional settings that are meant to specify File Format and its associated properties.
-This is covered in detail in section : [XXX](link)
+This is covered in detail in section :

 :::note
 Any existing file within the same folder and file name shall be overwritten